Cumbum, Tamil Nadu: Geography and Climate

 Apart from that Cumbum has most vigorous activity in agriculture.

-Cumbum Municipality (First Grade) is located in the Theni District of Tamil Nadu, near the Kerala State border.
+Kambam Municipality (First Grade) is located in the Theni District of Tamil Nadu, near the Kerala State border.
 Geographically, it is situated between 9°30′N and 10°11′N latitude and between 77°E and 77°30′E longitude.
 It ranks as the third-largest town in the Theni district, following Theni itself.
 The region's soil primarily consists of red soil, and Agriculture plays a vital role for its developmental activities.
 Crops like Paddy, Coconut, Black Grapes, Groundnut and various kinds of fruits and vegetables are being cultivated in this area.

 Cumbum boasts numerous places of worship, including Sri Kambaraya Perumal Kovil, Kasi Viswanathar Kovil (Sri Kambaraya Perumal Kovil Devasthanam), Sri.
 Gowmariyamman Kovil, Sri NandhaGopalan Kovil, Sri Suruli Vellappar Kovil, Sri Vasavi Ambal Kovil, Sri Ayyappan Kovil, Sri Ranganathar Kovil, Mosques, churches are situated.
 Sri Samandi Amman Temple is situated near village Samandipuram (Swamindipuram) which is 5 km by road, we can reach by car, Auto's and Buses.

 The town is well connected by the district roads with nearby urban and rural towns and villages but not connected by Railways.
 Average maximum temperatures are 41.6 °C and 31.6 °C respectively.
 The average annual rainfall is around 836 mm with the town getting its share of rainfall during the Southwest Monsoon.

 The major source of water for drinking and agriculture comes from the Mullai Periyar River which flows Diverted from the state of Kerala.
 Suruli Falls which is 10 km from Cumbum, is surrounded by mountains.
 The nearest airport is Madurai Airport which is 115 km by road and Cochin International Airport (Kerala) which is 175 km by road.

 The nearest railway station is Teni Railway station which is 40 km by road and Bodinayakkanur railway station which is also 40 km by road.

 Thekkady (Periyar Wildlife Sanctuary Kerala) which is a tourist destination in Kerala state, is 30 km from Cumbum, near Kumily which is a border town between the states of Tamil Nadu and Kerala.

 Cumbum is a valley, surrounded by hills.
 The eastern side of the hills constituting seven dams on the hills.
 In the South, the famous tourist attraction, "Thekkady" is situated Kerala.
 Cumbum is famous for its coconut, Black Grapes & cardamom trading market.